ankur09011/Cozmo-What-Is-This/README.md

 fork from [rizal72/Cozmo-Voice-Commands](https://github.com/rizal72/Cozmo-Voice-Commands)

 ### About Cozmo-What-Is-This
-Add a new command to [Cozmo-Voice-Commands](https://github.com/rizal72/Cozmo-Voice-Commands): `Cozmo, what is this`, then cozmo will tell you what it saw
+*  Add a new command to [Cozmo-Voice-Commands](https://github.com/rizal72/Cozmo-Voice-Commands): `Cozmo, what is this`, then cozmo will tell you what it saw
+*  Add new language: Chinese

 ```
 - Cozmo, what is this